 2 Cars I love, the other being an '89 R107 Mercedes 560 SL.
 In one roadster you can barely feel a speed bump.
 In the other you know what size pea gravel they made the speed bump out of.
 And oddly the 124 spider has more leg room.
 But......
 If i had to sell one - I'd keep my Pinin Spider.

 My wife loves the Mercedes (i'm no dummy) as it has a calm and strong demeanor with "giddy-up and go" when needed.
 A better cross country GT cruiser for sure.
 The Mercedes was over twice the price and it shows.
 But the sexy German tank also drinks 3 times more gasoline.
 And getting the soft top up or down?
 No contest.

-But to drive?
-Pushing a small sporting roadster to within 8 tenths of its limits around town is pure boyhood joy.
+To drive?
+Pushing a small sporting Pininfarina roadster to within 8 tenths of its limits around town is pure boyhood joy.
 Much closer to a Lotus Elise in it's drive ethos.
 Grab the wheel toss the car and feel.... everything.

 Leather wrapped Pinin "F"arina steering wheel.

 Thanks for looking:

 Much more info by clicking on links below.